Rakeela/dragora-notes/Beyond-Earth.md

 Perhaps I could convert the Deep Memory wonder into a building that could be built elsewhere, using its icon and reducing its effect.

 ---
+Objective Two Notes:
+I don't want to get into this right this moment, but I want to record a snippet of an idea:
+"The CEL Cradles offer such unprecedented access to the minds of their users that our researchers believe only preventative development of an application for that access has a chance to avert malevolent exploitation."

+---
 Back to [[Notable-Videogames]]